 We are a department of Native Counselling Services of Alberta.
 We produce and distribute public legal education resources for Indigenous Peoples in Alberta that are culturally-relevant.
-BearPaw media includes publications, videos and workshops.
+BearPaw media includes publications, videos and webinars.
 We designed these resources to support self-determination amongst Indigenous individuals and families who can confidently navigate legal systems that affect their lives.

 We acknowledge that many Indigenous Peoples frequently experience racism and discrimination in court systems while feeling alienated by legal jargon and procedures.
 We strive to create multimedia that supports and guides Indigenous people through these complex legal systems.
 We aim to make legal information accessible to those most in need.
 BearPaw resources can also be used by those in government, non-profit, education, and others who support Indigenous individuals.